 Gloucester is one of our historic cities trying to reconcile the heritage of the past with the demands of the present.
 Medieval buildings and modern shopping centres eye each other suspiciously.
-And not without reason; much of the ancient heart of the city has disappeared under twentieth century "improvements".
-At the centre, North-, South-, East- and Westgate Streets converge at a traffic-free crossroads which is busy with shoppers and tourists by day but deserted and rather eerie at night.
+And not without reason; much of the ancient heart of the city has disappeared under twentieth century developments.
+At the centre, North-, South-, East- and Westgate Streets converge at a traffic-free crossroads, busy with shoppers and tourists by day.
 Close by are the historic New Inn, with its galleried courtyard where Shakespeare may have performed, and the little shop in College Court, which Beatrix Potter used as the model for the Tailor of Gloucester.

 Just to the right of the South door is a memorial to Thomas Stock.
 He seems to have been a busy man for the inscription tells us that he was chief master of the College School, rector of St John's and perpetual curate of St Aldate's.
 To Stock, together with Robert Raikes, ....is justly attributed the honour of having planned and instituted the first Sunday School in the kingdom.

 On June 20th 1736, George Whitefield knelt in the chancel to be ordained by Bishop Benson, but there is nothing to commemorate the occasion.
 A week later he preached his first sermon at St Mary de Crypt and within a few months his name was a household word across the land.